inkVerb/VIP/401/Lesson-12.md

   - For`cp`: `which cp`

 ##### 6. Don't put `.` (here) in your `$PATH` setting
-- Section I. explained how directories can be added to your `$PATH`
+- [Lesson 3 Section I.](https://github.com/inkVerb/vip/blob/master/401/Lesson-03.md#i-the-path-environment-variable) explained how directories can be added to your `$PATH`
+  - Probably `~/.bashrc` containing: `export PATH=$PATH:/added/dir:/add/another/dir:/add/more/dirs`
 - It's tempting to add `.` to `$PATH` so testing scrips won't need the "here" path `./` like in these VIP Linux lessons
   - Developers might do this on test machines to make work faster
 - This would allow a deadly script named `ls` or `sed` do destroy everything